asecco/peri/README.md

 ![demo](https://github.com/asecco/peri/assets/40510223/bd177949-df1b-4ffb-85e8-0625cf52a8db)

+<p align="center">Like what you see?
+Please consider giving Peri a GitHub Star ⭐, it will help a lot!</p>

 ## About
 Peri was originally designed to be similar to a modern streaming media service with the UI being inspired by platforms such as [Plex](https://www.plex.tv) and [Hulu](https://www.hulu.com).
 Peri includes no streaming functionality and serves as an extensive database of films and tv series, allowing you to browse and garner information on whichever type of media you desire.